Self-portraits from inside

 Samuel, 19, Armenia

 Samuel was put in jail a month after getting married.
-The same day that he was going to fix the papers in the Town Hall, he was in a fight and was put in jail in a preventive manner.
-Samuel has seven months to go to trial.
+That same day, he was going to fix his papers in the Town Hall but he got in a fight and was put in jail in a preventive manner.
+Samuel has seven months to go to until his trial.
 He has spent more time sleeping with his cellmate, "El Punky" (photo 4), than with his wife.
 "A day for a prisoner is not the same as a day for a judge or a lawyer who is on the street," he claims.
 For him, the prison is a waiting room, as he wanted to show in his self-portrait.
 "The life of a prisoner cannot be explained to family.
-You want to paint it in colors when it's really black and white, "he says.
+You want to paint it in colors when it's really black and white," he says.
 Even so, Samuel does not lose his passion for life.
 "Here you value the infinite price of freedom.
 They tell you that this is a life lesson, but it is not, this is a beating of life."

 Sergio, 48, Poble Sec, Barcelona

-For Micky, the wall represents the path that every prisoner has to travel to get out of prison.
-He says that before he was a positive person, always trying to see the good side of life.
+For Micky, the wall represents the path every prisoner has to travel to get out of prison.
+He says before, he was a positive person, always trying to see the good side of life.
 "But here inside you cannot," he says.
 "On the street, you can overcome the nonsense quickly with the support of family and friends.
-But here, many things surpass you, "he acknowledges.
+But here, many things surpass you," he acknowledges.
 Micky is worried about not being able to help his mother, who has to care for his two little brothers.
-"Here I have realized that the only thing that is worth it is the family, that they are the ones who will never leave you," he says.
+"Here I have realized the only thing that is worth it is the family, that they are the ones who will never leave you," he says.